 Homemade mashed potatoes: 4

-Instant mashed potatoes: 0 – but a thumbs up with a few additions
+Packaged mashed potatoes: 0 – BUT a thumbs up with a few additions

 Conclusion: If you’re going to go with prepared potatoes, I recommend looking for a brand with few ingredients and then heighten the flavor with a bit of added cream, butter and if desired, pepper and maybe even a bit of garlic powder.
 If you’re looking for a shortcut for a holiday dinner, this is a much better option than instant.
 With a bit of added richness, this is definitely a shortcut that could go undetected by guests.